mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.md

             )
         ):
             # Stale primary.
-            # replace serverDescription with a default ServerDescription of type "Unknown"
+            # replace serverDescription with a default ServerDescription of type "Unknown" and an
+            # error field describing that that primary was stale

             checkIfHasPrimary()
             return